 By examining the structure of optimal solution $U(f_1, f_2, g, r, \tau)$ in (\ref{eq:dualsol}) and noting that the second building block $G_j(f, g,r)$ is a linear combination of $\KK_i$'s, $N_j$'s and $T$, we may try to find good dual solutions, with small contribution of $\KK_i$'s and fixed values of $\tau$ and $r$, as follows:

-where $w_i$'s are some non-negative weights.
-Note that part~\ref{p2} of Theorem~\ref{thm:allstrong} guarantees that the above problem finds an $\epsilon$ (whose value depending on $\tau$ and $r$) optimal dual solution.
+where $w_i$'s are some non-negative weights. { The purpose of (\ref{eq:actual0}) is that we wish to find a dual solution with a small value of $p_i$. } Note that part~\ref{p2} of Theorem~\ref{thm:allstrong} guarantees that the above problem finds an $\epsilon$-optimal ({the value of $\epsilon$ }depends on $\tau$ and $r$) dual solution.
 In our computations, we solved a variant of the above optimization problem.

-\subsection{Preliminary computations}
+\subsection{Preliminary computations.}

-\subsubsection{Modifications to (\ref{eq:actual0}) \}
+\subsubsection{Modifications to (\ref{eq:actual0}). \}